Australian credit repair companies can help you improve your borrowing ability by correcting errors in your credit file.

 Lenders know your credit score, so why shouldn't you?

 Get your credit score and comprehensive report now!

 How does credit repair work?

-Credit repair works by the company removing negotiable listings on your credit report.
+Credit repair works by the company removing negative listings on your credit report.
 The following process usually applies:

 - Initial consultation.
 You may be offered an initial consultation to explain the credit repair process.
-This should be complementary and it's to ascertain whether the process will meet your needs.
+This should be complimentary and it's to ascertain whether the process will meet your needs.

 - Check your credit file.
 Following this your credit file is checked and the first fee is charged.
 This stage is to see if there are incorrect listings that can be removed and if there are actionable things that can be done to improve your score.

 - Formally apply for credit repair.
 If you want to move forward you will need to formally apply for credit repair.
 You'll need to list the defaults or incorrect listings you want investigated and removed and you will need to pay a fee for each.